Digital-Innovation-Lab/dhpress/README.md

 == Changelog ==

+= 2.6 =
+* Map view marker clustering (can be turned on or off)
+* Map views can display Markers as points, lines or polygons
+* Base maps are now built-in to DH Press (no separate file to load)
+* Overlay maps are simplified and fully compatible with Tiling Map Services
+* Greater WordPress theme independence
+* Deleting Project now automatically deletes all Markers associated with it

 = 2.5 =
 * New visualizations: Pinboard, Timeline, Trees, Facet Flows, Facet Browser
 * Insert YouTube videos into Select Modals